Tania Winstanley (E-RYT 500)

 Amafah Mubashir (E-RYT 200)

-Asana and Pranayama teacher
+Asana and Pranayama teacher, Reiki master

 Amafah finished her first 200 Hr Yoga Teacher Training with Spiritual Yoga School in July 2015.
 It was a life changing experience and she has been teaching yoga ever since.
 She is currently teaching at CORE and MUV gym - fitness centre.
+She is also a Reiki therapist/healer.
+She completed her Reiki course with Simon Belcher on Koh Samui (Thailand) and she is happy to offer Reiki sessions to students.

 Kayla Nielsen (RYT 200)